 Although a young platform, Wisefund looks really promising.
 I have sent funds and will need to figure out in what projects I will invest.

-Update 11 December, 2019: I am still not invested in Wisefund as they have problems with wiring the money – they are updating their systems.
-The way they handled the whole process is not very professional, so I will think twice before putting any money into the platform.
+Update 11 December, 2019: I am still not invested in Wisefund as they have problems with wiring the money – they are updating their systems, as they say.
+The way they handled the whole process wasn’t very professional, which raised some red flags for me, so not putting any money into the platform.

 As a conclusion